 Contact a New York Slip and Fall Attorney

-If you were injured because you slipped and fell on someone else’s property, you might be entitled to compensation.
+You might be entitled to compensation if you were injured because you slipped and fell on someone else’s property.
 The personal injury attorneys at Hach & Rose, LLP can help determine how much compensation you could win from your case.
 Call our office today for a free consultation to discuss your case at (212) 779-0057.